mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Used by children of the [MapModel](#T-ParquetClassLibrary-Maps-MapModel 'ParquetClassLibrary.Maps.MapModel') class.
+Used by subtypes of the [MapModel](#T-ParquetClassLibrary-Maps-MapModel 'ParquetClassLibrary.Maps.MapModel') class.

 ##### Parameters